High-Quality Entity Segmentation and Grounding: Related Work

+\textbf{Large Multimodal Model.} Large language models (LLMs) have demonstrated remarkable versatility and capabilities across various tasks.
+Built on the strengths of LLMs, large multimodal models (LMMs) aim to integrate multimodal skills to achieve versatility across diverse domains, including language, vision, and other modalities.
+Notable contributions from models such as LLaVA~\cite{liu2023llava,liu2023improvedllava}, InstructBLIP~\cite{dai2023instructblip}, and MiniGPT-4~\cite{zhu2023minigpt4} enable the generation of textual responses from both image and text inputs by instruction tuning pre-trained LLMs.
+However, these methods are not able to perform region-specific pixel-level visual grounding.
 Recently, there have been studies examining grounded text response generation with LMMs.
 Approaches such as KOSMOS-2~\cite{peng2023kosmos2}, Shikra~\cite{chen2023shikra}, and Ferret~\cite{you2023ferret} encode bounding box coordinates into a sequence of location tokens to enable bounding box generation.
 These approaches rely on language models to generate grounding outputs and cannot perform fine-grained segmentation.
 BuboGPT~\cite{zhao2023bubogpt} utilizes an off-the-shelf visual grounding module to explore the fine-grained relation between different visual objects and modalities.
-LISA~\cite{lai2023lisa} incorporates a segmentation token into the vocabulary, which is then decoded into a segmentation mask for fine-grained reasoning.
-Unlike existing approaches that only generate bounding box-level grounding or results for a single object, our method can produce fine-grained segmentation for multiple generalized entities.
+In~\cite{lai2023lisa}, LISA incorporates a segmentation token in the vocabulary, which is then decoded into a segmentation mask for fine-grained reasoning.
+Recently, GLaMM~\cite{hanoona2023GLaMM}, PixelLM~\cite{ren2023pixellm}, and OMG-LLAVA~\cite{OMGLLaVA} annotate a new dataset and propose the corresponding strategy for region-level caption and referring segmentation tasks.
+Unlike existing approaches that emphasize a unified model for joint training, our method decouples segmentation and grounding into two distinct stages, enabling fine-grained segmentation for multiple generalized entities.